Updated: May 24

 Nutrition could be a cause for the condition.
-By using food as medicine, this disease could be reversed.
-Likewise, by using both biomedical and alternative medicine in stress reduction, it could be an approach to optimal health.
+By using food, diseases like this could be reversed, says some scientists.
+Likewise, by using both biomedical and alternative medicine in stress reduction, both could be an approach to optimal health.
 Areas such as alcohol intake, lipid deficiencies, and deficiencies in specific vitamins such as B7 (biotin) giving false positives; could be factors in the occurrence of Graves disease.
 With the reduction of alcohol and the correction of fats, the condition could show a decrease in numbers on labs.

 Areas such as alcohol, intoxicants, lipid deficiencies, an increase in vitamins and minerals, false lab readings, and many others, such as nutrition, are currently being explored.
 The research of thyroid and the endocrine system, autoimmunity, and nutrition from clinical reports are explored in this article.
 Furthermore, this article focuses on underlying etiology, pathology, mechanisms of disease, clinical manifestations, diagnosis, systems integration, and nutritional inputs of Graves.

 Graves' disease is when self-tolerance fails.
 When self-tolerance fails, the attack that happens on the human body can be organ-specific or systemic.
 Meaning wither one particular organ can be affected like the thyroid in thyroid disease, or the whole system can be affected like in Lupus.